apache/druid/docs/api-reference/service-status-api.md

 #### URL
 <code class="getAPI">GET</code> `/status/selfDiscovered`

-Retrieves a status code to indicate if a node discovered itself within the Druid cluster.
-This is similar to the `status/selfDiscovered/status` endpoint but relies on HTTP status codes alone.
-This is useful for certain monitoring checks such as AWS load balancer health checks that are unable to examine the response body.
+Returns an HTTP status code to indicate node discovery within the Druid cluster.
+This endpoint is similar to the `status/selfDiscovered/status` endpoint, but relies on HTTP status codes alone.
+Use this endpoint for monitoring checks that are unable to examine the response body.
+For example, AWS load balancer health checks.

 #### Responses